bredbord/NeoScript/README.md

-# NeoScript
+# NeoScriptParsingEngine
-Python interface for converting image sequences into raw OctoWS2811 format
+This is the parsing engine for the neoscript real-time display engine